zetaops/zengine/README.rst

 If you need to get the attention of the ZetaOps team send an email to info ~at~ zetaops.io.
-Commerical support from ZetaOps_ requires a valid support contract.
+Commercial support from ZetaOps_ requires a valid support contract.

 .. _ZetaOps: http://zetaops.io